5 Questions to Ask a Financial Advisor

 Softer, but no less important, does the advisor approach his or her job with a healthy dose of humility?
 You can get at that by asking about what he or she expects a balanced portfolio to return over the next decade.
 Any advisor who’s promising portfolio returns higher than the midsingle-digits over the next decade isnt being realistic and/or may be taking excessive risks.

 The good news is that many financial advisors already adhere to a fiduciary standard.
 Investment advisors who are registered investment advisors--or work for firms organized as registered investment advisors--are already fiduciaries.
-Certified financial planners are required to act as fiduciaries when offering planning advice, but they may not be when they're selling securities.
-(I know, too confusing.)
+Certified financial planners are required to act as fiduciaries when offering financial advice.
+(The CFP board expanded fiduciary requirements for all certified financial planners in all financial-advice contexts in October 2019.)
 Your job is to ask the question outright: Are you a fiduciary, and will you be one in every context in which you'll serve me?

 That's not to suggest that financial professionals who aren't fiduciaries are automatically unethical hacks, by the way; many non-fiduciaries uphold high ethical standards and treat clients with every bit as much care as their fiduciary counterparts.
 But investors who work with a fiduciary have a higher level of legal protections than if they work with an advisor who’s held to the lower "suitability standard."
 The latter type of advisors need to be able to defend their recommendations as being appropriate/suitable for you, versus fiduciaries, who are legally obligated to recommend the "best" products for you given your situation.

 As with the fiduciary discussion above, advisors who accept commissions shouldn't automatically be marked with a skull and crossbones.
 But receiving commissions for products can introduce conflicts of interest, incentivizing advisors to recommend products that aren't necessarily in clients' best interests.
 The fee-only model is cleaner.
-And while the commission model is often touted as a way for investors with smaller portfolios to gain investment advice, that's a straw-man argument, as I discussed in this video.
+And while the commission model is often touted as a way for investors with smaller portfolios to gain investment advice, that's a straw-man argument, in my opinion.

 If you've decided to go with a fee-only advisor, you still need to ask about the specific business model, as well as a dollar estimate of what you'll pay for the advisor's services in a given year.
 (Ask for an estimate that includes underlying investment fees, too.)
 Here's an overview of the key ways in which advisors charge for their services.